Unpacking Student Engagement within Higher Education

 Behavioral engagement involves observable indicators of cognitive and emotional engagement.

 Inside the classroom, a student who is highly engaged within this dimension will ask the instructor questions and assert their viewpoint during discussions.
-They may also take notes, lead group projects, and volunteer to give presentations.
+They may also take notes, lead group projects and volunteer to give presentations.

-groups of students walking and smiling Factors Affecting Student Engagement
+Factors Affecting Student Engagement

 Incorporating interactive activities in both academic and co-curricular programs can enhance engagement, as can using a variety of instructional strategies to cater to different student learning styles.